Pokémon Rejuvenation requires more out of the player than the official main game titles in the Pokémon series.

 Side quests play an integral part of Pokémon Rejuvenation.
 You’ll be rewarded each time you complete a quest.
 You can accept quests from Help buildings as well as talking to NPCs therefore you want to be chatting with everyone you see.
 However, some quests and events will not be available until you have progressed in the story, or you have obtained the Poison Heart badge.

-Even though we are early in the game, Gearen City has one of these Help buildings.
-Located North of the Emerald Building and left of Magnolia Library.
+Even though we are early in the game, Gearen City has one of these Help buildings (a key place to know).
+It’s located North of the Emerald Building and left of Magnolia Library.

 Help Center Quests